Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • it affects their family relationships;

-• the impetus for its development may be not too significant and even acquired factor;
+• the impetus for its development may be a not very significant and even acquired factor;

-• representatives of the stronger sex are more likely to experience neuropsychic overload, etc.
+• representatives of the stronger sex more often experience neuropsychic overload, etc.

-However, experienced psychiatrists have clearly established that the inheritance of mental illness from the father is much less common.
-The prejudice about male schizophrenia exists due to the fact that in the representatives of the stronger sex the disease proceeds in a more pronounced form.
+However, experienced psychiatrists have clearly established that inheriting mental illness from the father is much less common.
+There is a prejudice about male schizophrenia due to the fact that in the stronger sex the disease occurs in a more severe form.

-The main symptoms in men are more developed and bright.
-They have hallucinations, they hear voices, they see missing people.
+The main symptoms in men are more developed and vivid.
+They hallucinate, hear voices, see missing people.
 Schizophrenics are often very mannered, prone to reasoning, or subject to certain manic ideas.

-Some of the patients completely lose touch with the outside world, stop taking care of themselves, and often suffer from depressive manifestations.
-Sometimes suicidal tendencies reach the point that a person seeks to commit suicide.
+Some patients completely lose contact with the outside world, stop taking care of themselves, and often suffer from depressive symptoms.
+Sometimes suicidal tendencies reach the point where a person seeks to commit suicide.
 If he fails, then most often he immediately becomes a patient in a psychiatric ward.

-Men are very often aggressive, constantly get drunk, take drugs, and exhibit antisocial behavior.
+Men are very often aggressive, constantly drink alcohol, take drugs, and exhibit antisocial behavior.

-Male schizophrenics are simply conspicuous, unlike diseased women, whose illness is often noticeable only to members of their families.
+Male schizophrenics are simply conspicuous, unlike sick women, whose illness is often noticeable only to members of their families.

-In addition, the representatives of the stronger sex tolerate severe nervous and mental stress much worse, do not seek medical or medical advice on time. mental health care and often end up in prison later on.
+In addition, representatives of the stronger sex tolerate severe nervous and mental stress much worse, do not seek medical or psychiatric help, and often subsequently end up in prison.

-It is equally important to definitely identify the exact probability of transmission of schizophrenia by heredity through the female line.
+It is equally important to definitely identify the exact probability of transmission of schizophrenia through heredity through the female line.

-It is in this case that the risk of the disease increases many times over.
-The probability of getting a disease from a mother to a son or daughter increases by at least five times.
-This indicator far exceeds the risk level of cases when the pathology is diagnosed in the father of the children.
+It is in this case that the risk of disease increases many times.
+The likelihood of a son or daughter getting the disease from their mother increases at least fivefold.
+This figure far exceeds the risk level in cases where the pathology is diagnosed in the father of the children.

-It is rather difficult to give any definite forecasts with complete certainty, since general mechanism development of schizophrenia is still not fully understood.
-However, scholars are inclined to believe that chromosomal abnormality plays an important role in the development of the disease.
+It is quite difficult to make any definite forecasts with complete confidence, since general mechanism The development of schizophrenia has not yet been fully studied.
+However, scientists are inclined to believe that chromosomal abnormality plays a huge role in the occurrence of the disease.

-Not only such a pathology, but also many other mental illnesses can pass from mother to children.
-It is even possible that the woman herself did not suffer from them, but is the carrier of a chromosomal mutation, which caused the development of the disease in children.
+Not only this pathology, but also many other mental illnesses can pass from mother to children.
+It is even possible that the woman herself did not suffer from them, but is a carrier of a chromosomal mutation, which caused the development of the disease in children.

-A severe pregnancy aggravated by toxicosis can also become a risk factor.
+A difficult pregnancy, aggravated by toxicosis, can also become a risk factor.

-Infectious or respiratory diseases, which affected the fetus during gestation, also give impetus to the emergence of various diseases.
+Infectious or respiratory diseases that affect the fetus during gestation also give rise to various diseases.

-It is precisely with such influences that people who were subsequently diagnosed with this severe mental pathology celebrate their birthday at the very peak of spring or winter infection with viral infections.
+It is precisely such influences that are responsible for the fact that people who were subsequently diagnosed with this severe mental pathology celebrate their birthday at the very peak of spring or winter infection with viral infections.

-• very heavy mental conditions early development daughter or son afflicted with disease;
+• very heavy mental conditions early development daughter or son affected by illness;

 • lack of full care for the child;